kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 ## Prerequisites

 * [Deploy a sample HTTPBin Service](./01-00-create-workload.md).
 * If you use a cluster not managed by Gardener, install the [External DNS Management](https://github.com/gardener/external-dns-management#quick-start) and [Certificate Management](https://github.com/gardener/cert-management) components manually in a dedicated namespace.
-SAP BTP, Kyma runtime clusters are managed by Gardener so you are not required to install any additional components.
+SAP BTP, Kyma runtime clusters are managed by Gardener, so you are not required to install any additional components.

 ## Steps